sh3ll3y/aloe/README.md

 - Build a desktop app: `npm run build`

 Note for macOS signing: the Tauri config sets a placeholder signing identity.
 To produce signed binaries, replace the placeholder in `src-tauri/tauri.conf.json:46` with your own Apple Developer ID Application identity or remove the field to sign locally via your keychain settings.

+Notes

+- OCR is available in the desktop app.
+The macOS bundle includes the Tesseract runtime and English language data so OCR runs locally without network calls.

 ## Platform Builds